CreasolTech/domoticz-hyundai-kia/README.md

 ### DomBusTracker - Dual axis sun tracker controller working with Domoticz, Home Assistant, Node-RED, Modbus, ... and also working in standalone with no external controllers
 <a href="https://store.creasol.it/DomBusTracker"><img src="https://images.creasol.it/creDomBusTracker_sun_400.webp" alt="DomBusTracker smart home module that controls 2 linear actuators in a solar tracking system" style="float: left; margin-right: 2em; vertical-align: middle;" align="left" /></a>
-Module that check a deep-hole sun sensor to detect the direction of maximal sun radiation, working also in case of cloudy weather.
+Module that **check a deep-hole sun sensor to detect the direction of maximal sun radiation, working also in case of cloudy weather.**
-Controls two external actuators/motors (linear or not) to move motors to reach the best tilt / elevation and azimuth position to optimize photovoltaic production.
+* Controls two external actuators/motors (linear or not) to move motors to reach the best tilt / elevation and azimuth position to optimize photovoltaic production.
-Check current through the motors to detect internal limit switch (useful for linear actuators) and find where the tracker reach the final/initial position.
+* **Check current through the motors to detect internal limit switch** (useful for linear actuators) and find where the tracker reach the final/initial position.
-Works autonomously, but also can be interface by Domoticz (DomBus protocol) and Home Assistant, NodeRED, OpenHAB, ... (using Modbus protocol).
+* **Works autonomously** (stand-alone), without any home automation system controller, but **also can be interface by Domoticz** (DomBus protocol) and **Home Assistant, NodeRED, OpenHAB,** ... (using Modbus protocol).
+* Wire connection (RS485) to the domotic controller for the best reliability.
 <br clear="all"/>

 ### DomRelay2 - 2x relays board